Sacramento County Public Law Library: Organization and Governance

-According to California Statutes, California county law libraries operate independently from the County government where they reside.
+According to California statutes, California county law libraries operate independently from the County government where they reside.

-The SCPLL is governed by a seven-member Board of Trustees made up of 5 Superior Court judges, a County Counsel Board of Supervisors delegate, and a local attorney appointed by the County Board of Supervisors.
+The SCPLL is governed by a seven-member board of trustees made up of 5 Superior Court judges, a County Counsel Board of Supervisors delegate, and a local attorney appointed by the County Board of Supervisors.
 The law library, like other California county law libraries, is funded by a fixed percentage of the local county superior court civil filing fees, though the amount varies by county (dictated by statutes).
 Thus, County Law libraries are supported by civil litigants, their primary users, and are not funded by state and local taxes.

 Collection

 The SCPLL is a practice library, focusing on practical materials for attorneys and the public.
 The law library acquires and maintains major California primary and secondary legal resources, in addition to certain U.S. federal and general legal publications and self-help legal materials written for lay people.
-The American Association of Law Libraries, County Public Law Library Standards is useful in the selection of resources.
+The American Association of Law Libraries' "County Public Law Library Standards" is useful in the selection of resources.

 The Law Library provides an online catalog that includes books, periodicals, audio recordings for attorney MCLE credit, CD-ROMS with forms, websites and has electronic access to thousands of additional titles including law journals, legal treatises, restatements, treaties and much more.
-Onsite access is free at the law library to a select group of legal databases including: Thomson Reuters Westlaw, Lexis Advance (includes Shepards), HeinOnline, Ebsco's Legal Information Reference Center (Nolo self-help ebooks), CEB's OnLAW, and other e-subscriptions.
+Onsite access is free at the law library to a select group of legal databases including: Lexis Advance (includes Shepards), HeinOnline, Ebsco's Legal Information Reference Center (Nolo self-help ebooks), CEB's OnLAW, Wolters Kluwers's VitalLaw, and other e-subscriptions.